Svendolin/Kungfu-App/readme.md

 ## &nbsp;Before to start: ✅
 ***
+**Useful steps:**

 1) Make sure you installed XAMPP or MAMP to work with a localhost on an apache-server
 2) Copy this in your htdocs folder to work with your PHP-files
 3) Have you heared about MVC (Model View Controller)? here you go: https://www.youtube.com/watch?v=3OKOe7CraGY

+**Why OOP?**
+- OOP uses seperate files with concerning tasks - Its better for group work and organized processes
+- Do more in less time: Develop together, changes of code can be made collectively
+- You can re-use the code (less code to compile)
+- Easier to build larger websites
+- Basic PHP (Procedural PHP) still has to be learned for the basic understanding

 <br>